blastum/SwiftEase/README.md

 ---

-**Note**: This project prioritizes code clarity, maintainability, and leverages Swift's functional programming capabilities.
+**Note**: Extensions follow Swift best practices with focus on clarity and maintainability.